 Students learn to understand the impact of stochastic variability in operations systems.
 After this course students are familiar with the theory and practice of the analysis of stochastic systems.
-They learn to adapt and to apply analytical approximations and robust planning methods to support managerial decisions.
+They learn to implement, adapt and to apply methods and tools from Business Analytics e.g. analytical approximations or robust planning methods to support managerial decisions.

-Necessary: At least one of the modules OPM 501, 502, 561, 581, 582 or 591 (parallel attendance possible); other modules may be accepted upon request.
+Necessary: OPM 560 and at least one of the modules OPM 501, 502, 561 (recommended), 581, 582 or 591 (parallel attendance possible).